 Have you tried the combination of mushrooms and feta?
 These two go together like salt and caramel.
-I have been doing that kind of bruschetta so many times but I haven´t but it into a blog because I thought that it´s so easy that this one doesn´t even need a recipe.
+I have been doing that kind of bruschetta so many times but I haven´t put it on a blog because I thought that it´s so easy that this one doesn´t even need a recipe.
 However, sometimes you still need a recipe to get an idea to put these two together and make it into bruschetta.
-Probably Italians would say that I make fundamental mistake by putting mushrooms and feta together because bruschetta has to be simple, but I really like these two together!
+Probably Italians would say that I make a fundamental mistake by putting mushrooms and feta together because bruschetta has to be simple, but I really like these two together!

 - 250 g mushrooms (champignons or other suitable mushrooms)

 - 1 clove minced garlic + 1 glove for brushing the ciabatta

 - 1 tbsp finely chopped chive

 - 5 handfuls fresh rocket leaves or other salad leaves

 - For seasoning: freshly ground sea salt, black pepper, oregano

 - 8-10 slices of wholegrain ciabatta (if you have gluten intolerance you can use gluten free bread)

 - ½ tbsp extra virgin olive oil for brushing the bread

 - 1/2 tsp coconut oil for the mushrooms